 UNITED NATIONS 2030 SUSTAINABLE DEVELOPMENT GOALS

 To replace the United Nations Millennium Development Goals, in 2015, the UN adopted the Agenda for Sustainable Development.
-In doing so they set down no less than 17 goals and 169 targets to be achieved by 2030.
+In doing so they set down no fewer than 17 goals and 169 targets to be achieved by 2030.
 In adopting these goals and targets the UN set out a supremely ambitious and transformational vision.
 It envisages a world free of poverty, hunger, disease and want, where all life can thrive; a world free of fear and violence; a world with universal literacy; a world with equitable and universal access to quality education at all levels, to health care and social protection, where physical, mental and social well-being are assured; a world with universal access to safe drinking water and sanitation and where there is improved hygiene and where food is sufficient, safe, affordable and nutritious; a world where human habitats are safe, resilient and sustainable and where there is universal access to affordable, reliable and sustainable energy.
 The new Goals and targets became effective in January 1, 2016.

 GOAL 1 End poverty in all its forms everywhere